 As with all shopping, you need to be mindful of a few things.
 Understand that more is more.
 If you have something in abundance, it’s all too easy to be less conscious of how much you’re using, meaning you could overuse.

-Buying in bulk can be a fun way to save money, but don’t get so giddy grabbing great buys that you forget important things like expiration dates.
-Products like bleach and sunscreen expire in 12 months or less.
+One last note: Buying in bulk can be a fun way to save money, but don’t get so giddy grabbing great buys that you forget important things like expiration dates.
+Products like bleach and sunscreen may expire in 12 months or less.

 Buying in bulk has its advantages.
 Getting a good deal can keep you motivated to save money, but you’ll need to be savvy.
 Buy only what you need and what you can use in a timely fashion.

 Like all shopping, but particularly in warehouse stores, temptation is everywhere.
 It’s best to know how to compare cost per unit and to have a list.

 Speaking of planning, you can make your money grow faster, which can help you meet your financial goals, with SoFi.
-Open Checking and Savings®, an online bank account that has no account fees or monthly fees, and with direct deposit, you’ll earn a competitive APY.
+Open Checking and Savings, an online bank account that has no account fees or monthly fees, and with direct deposit, you’ll earn a competitive APY.